 KPIs are vital for tracking the growth and success of any business, allowing your employees both to better understand how their efforts are performing while also allowing them to identify potential solutions.

-Again, the more sophistication you are able to bring to your KPIs – by automating their collection, by collecting a wide range of relevant data points, by tracking them over time and generating reports that are clear and easy to digest, and so on – the better your business intelligence will be.
+You can do this by automating their collection, by collecting a wide range of relevant data points, by tracking them over time and generating reports that are clear and easy to digest, and more.

 This all means it will be easier than ever to identify value-adds to help your business.
-Good luck!

 If you need help improving the performance of your sales or marketing campaigns, contact ProfileTree today.